bronson/gird/README.md

 When you're storing files for a long time, tiny corruptions can add up.
-Gird adds checksums next to each file so those corruptions can be found after they happen, not years later.
+Gird adds checksums next to each file so those corruptions can be found soon after they happen instead of years later by accident.

-Gird generates hashes for every file in a directory tree and stores them in a .sha1sums file.
+Gird generates hashes for every file in a directory tree and stores them in a file named Girdsums.
 It then recursively processes all subdirectories.
-Later, when you can check these hashes, you can verify that the contents of the files are identical to when you girded them.
+Later, Gird will check these hashes and verify that the contents of the files are identical to when they were first girded.

 ## BRAND NEW BRAND NEW BRAND NEW